jasonpritchard/language-yocto/README.md

-# Support for Yocto and OpenEmbedded files.
+# Support for Yocto and OpenEmbedded files in Atom

-Currently, this mainly just adds file extension support for bitbake files.
+Currently, this mainly just adds file extension support for bitbake files in [Atom](http://atom.io).